Housing Concept for the Glassman and Sabatini Lots

 High Priority – Housing Solutions – Adoption of the Housing Helps Program, Adoption of Code Amendments,

 2020 budget adopted, Water Rate Study and Implementation, 2nd & Belford Connector Path, Alley Paving Phase 2, Strengthen public engagement partially achieved through Catch Up with Council, Infrastructure

 Final readings of the following 2 ordinances were approved: Prohibit the Sale of a Dog or Cat from a Pet Shops, Temporary Uses and Structures on Town Owned Land.

-The next regularly scheduled Town Council the next meeting is November 26, 2019; the agenda can be found at Friscogov.com.
+The next regularly scheduled Town Council the next meeting is November 26, 2019; The agenda can be found in the meeting calendar.
 The public is always encouraged to attend both the work session and the regular meeting at 7 pm.